redhatmurali/Linux-Apps/README.md

-# Quick to learn without Wasting time on videos
+# Quick to Recap without wasting time on videos